HandcartCactus/Knacci-Utils/README.md

  ```

  ## Impact:
-Aided validation of the IFS that makes the 2-nacci word fractal.
-We used combinatorial tools to observe recurring patterns in word-decompositions.
+Aided validation of the main claim in our research paper, about the fractal dimension of the iterated function system that makes the 2-nacci word fractal.
+We used combinatorial tools to observe recurring patterns in word-decompositions, translated those into linear algebra mappings, and used traditional tools to compute the Hausdorff dimension.
 ### Periodicity mod 2 in the 2-nacci words (odd)

 <img src="per2nacci_5.png" align=middle/>